School Nurse Corner

 Disease Prevention

-School nurses are available to schools to answer questions about disease: how is it spread, symptoms of specific diseases, risks of specific disease, and how to prevent them.
+School nurses are available to schools to answer questions about disease: how it is spread, symptoms of specific diseases, risks of specific diseases, and how to prevent them.
 On-site physical assessments are also provided to school children in specific cases.
 If dealing with an outbreak, South Central Public Health District may send an epidemiology team to assist the nurse and investigate the disease.

 Vaccine Clinics